deminy/bookmarks/README.md

 * [keep a changelog](https://keepachangelog.com): Don’t let your friends dump git logs into changelogs.
 * [Read the Docs](https://readthedocs.org/): Read the Docs simplifies software documentation by automating building, versioning, and hosting of your docs for you.
 * [tldr](https://tldr.sh): Simplified and community-driven man pages.
+* PDF
+    * [Stirling-PDF]: Locally hosted web application that allows you to perform various operations on PDF files.

 # Self-Learning